Usher

 BirthdayOct 14, 1978

 BiographyUsher Raymond IV (born October 14, 1978) is an American singer, songwriter, dancer, and actor.
-Often referred to as the King of R&B, he is recognized as an influential figure in contemporary R&B and pop music.
+With some publications referring to him as the King of R&B, he is recognized as an influential figure in contemporary R&B and pop music.
 In 1994, Usher released his self-titled debut album at the age of 15.
 He rose to fame with the release of his second album, My Way (1997), which spawned his first Billboard Hot 100 number-one single "Nice & Slow", and the top-two singles: the title track and "You Make Me Wanna...".

 His third album, 8701 (2001), saw continued success, selling eight million copies and yielding two number-one singles, "U Remind Me" and "U Got It Bad", as well as the top-three single, "U Don't Have to Call".
 Confessions (2004) established Usher as one of the best-selling musical artists of the 2000s, supported by four consecutive number-one singles—"Yeah!", "Burn", "Confessions Part II", and "My Boo"—and the top-ten "Caught Up".
 The album sold over 20 million copies worldwide and received a diamond certification from the Recording Industry Association of America (RIAA).
 After splitting from his manager and mother Jonnetta Patton in 2007, he released the album Here I Stand (2008), which spawned the number-one single "Love in This Club".
 Billboard named him the second most successful artist of the decade, the number-one Hot 100 artist of the decade, and ranked Confessions as the top solo album of the decade.